MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al285.md

 # Compiler Error AL285
 The event '{0}' must not have a parameter name 'sender' when it specifies to include sender.

+## Description
+An event publisher must not have a parameter name 'sender' when it specifies to include sender.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also